milowedo/longpoll/README.md

     public RequestPromise handle(HttpSession session){

 ```
-Now we create our response which is of type RequestPromise, and that extends DefferedResult<Resolvable>.
+Now we create our response which is of type RequestPromise, and that extends the DefferedResult<Resolvable>.
-    We set the request's session, put the request into the overseer(an observer), and return it.
+    We set the request's session, put the request into the Overseer(an observer), and return it.
 ```java
         RequestPromise output = new RequestPromise(implementedService);
         output.setSession(session);